CryptosOdysseus/AALE-Contributions/AGWWP-20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## [THE STATUTE OF FRAUDS](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#the-statute-of-frauds-1)

+>Part of the problem here in Chapter 5 for the legal sub-process encoding, is to _**define the conditions and modalities under which certain situations can be rattached to and processed under the framework of The Statute of Frauds, and to which extent they're relevant to an AAS context under an AALE process,**_ bearing in mind the following:
+>- _**interaction between (off-chain) human behaviors conducive to fraud and (on-chain) AAS**_
+>- sub-plot of _**AAS gone rogue**_ (deliberately by internal programming, or accidentally by external hacking) under AALE process
+>- concept of _**attribution to responsible human party (UETA/ESIGN etc.)**_
+>- AAS+AALE combined systems ability to constantly & consistently _**self-monitor, report & correct parameters of actions conducive to fraud.**_
+>- inclination of combined AAS & AALE systems to either _**mitigate or exacerbate**_ problematic situations under Statute of Frauds.
+>- many legal concepts and sub-processes here _**link back to what has been defined in Chapters 4, and 3.**_

 ### [§ 131.
 General Requisites of a Memorandum](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-131-general-requisites-of-a-memorandum-1)

+>"(c) states with reasonable certainty the essential terms of the unperformed promises in the contract" is directly relevant to AAS+AALE combined systems ability to consistently _**self-monitor,**_ report & correct parameters of actions conducive to fraud.

 ### [§ 132.
 Several Writings](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-132-several-writings-1)

+>"memorandum (several) writing(s)" sub-process is directly relevant to AAS+AALE combined systems ability to consistently _**self-monitor**_, report & correct parameters of actions conducive to fraud.

 ### [§ 139.
 Enforcement by Virtue of Action in Reliance](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-139-enforcement-by-virtue-of-action-in-reliance-1)

+>The legal concepts and sub-processes here for Enforcement by Virtue of Action in Reliance directly _**link back to these concepts and sub-processes defined in previous sections 4, and 3.**_ Determine _**relevance of the concepts and sub-processes of  inducement of action of forbearance, injustice avoidance, remedy (availability and adequacy, cancellation and restitution), breach, "justice" requirement, linkage forbearance-remedy, constitution of "evidence", "reasonableness" and "foresseability"  of the action of forbearance, in relation with AAS acts and their consequences under an AALE process,**_ and whether _**attribution to promisor and/or promisee changes something.**_

 #